Tanaguru/RGAA3-2016/docs/Rule-9-3-1.md

 For each element of **Set3**, raise the MessageB.

+If **Set2** and **Set3** are empty, raise the MessageA

 #### Messages

+##### MessageA : Check user is warned in case of new window open

+-   code : ManualCheckOnElements
+-   status: Pre-Qualified (NMI-Neutral)
+-   parameter : text content, snippet
+-   present in source : yes

 ##### MessageB : We detected elements that appear to be list elements not implement in list